Anirban96Roy/WaveGuard/README.md

 1. (in the WaveGuard) npm install
 2. (in the client) npm install
+3. (in the client) npm install react-leaflet@4.x.x
-3. (in the WaveGuard) myenv/Scripts/activate
+4. (in the WaveGuard) myenv/Scripts/activate
-4. (in the WaveGuard) python app2.py
+5. (in the WaveGuard) python app2.py
-5. (in the WaveGuard) npm run dev
+6. (in the WaveGuard) npm run dev

 ## make sure the mongodb compass is running and database is connected